Home » Water Quality » Well Water » Well Water vs City Water – How Are They Different?

 The Difference Between Well Water and City Water

-The main difference between city water and well water is that city water is treated and distributed by municipal water authorities, while well water is comes from underground aquifers on a residential property.
+The main difference between city water and well water is that city water is treated and distributed by municipal water authorities, while well water comes straight from underground aquifers, and isn’t treated.

-However, the fact that it’s free of disinfecting chemicals doesn’t necessarily imply that well water is less contaminated.
-Depending on its location, the character of the surface minerals that leaks into it, its proximity to pesticides and herbicides, and how well it’s taken care of, a well may contain sediments, bacteria, and naturally occurring contaminants like iron.
+Depending on its location, the character of the surface minerals that leak into it, its proximity to pesticides and herbicides, and how well it’s taken care of, a well may contain sediment, bacteria, and other naturally occurring contaminants like iron.

 Moreover, the installation and maintenance of wells are the responsibility of the owners.
-This means that, as a well owner, you need to pay the necessary usage and maintenance fees, and the quality of your water relies on how well you take care of it.
+This means that, as a well-owner, you need to pay the necessary usage and maintenance fees, and the quality of your water relies on how well you filter it and maintain your well.

 On the other hand, city water is the water suppliers’ responsibility.
-The suppliers are responsible for maintaining the system and ensuring quality water, while the consumers are obligated to pay monthly utility bills.
+The suppliers are responsible for maintaining the system and ensuring the quality of the water, while the consumers are obligated to pay monthly utility bills.

 Is Well Water Better than City Water?